kerel-fs/ogn-node/README.md

 Update after new release
 ------------------------

-After a new relase, you have to update the variables `rtlsdr_ogn_bin_dir`, `rtlsdr_ogn_bin` and `rtlsdr_ogn_dir` and execute the role with tag `updateogn`.
+After a new release, you have to update the variables `rtlsdr_ogn_bin_dir`, `rtlsdr_ogn_bin` and `rtlsdr_ogn_dir` and execute the role with tag `updateogn`.